Ethra8/english-grows/README.md

 ## EMAIL MARKETING
+This site is prepared to undertake different types of emailing campaigns: within users, within newsletter subscribers, or within both.

+### WITHIN USERS
 In order to facilitate email marketing, and easen an emailing campaign, all the users' emails are stored separately.
 Therefore, each time a user registers for an account, the user's email is stored in the admin on a separate model (database table) together with the user name, for future emailing campaigns:

   ![image](https://github.com/user-attachments/assets/da997270-11c6-472d-a80c-aca7a258bb87)

+### WITHIN SUBSCRIBERS

 # TESTING
 ## DEFECT TRACKING